nasa/Common-Metadata-Repository/search-app/api_docs.md

     curl "%CMR-ENDPOINT%/collections"

 Collection search results are paged.
-See [Paging Limitations](#paging-details) for more information on how to page through collection search results.
+See [Paging Details](#paging-details) for more information on how to page through collection search results.

 #### <a name="c-concept-id"></a> Find collections by concept id